RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-send-birthday-wishes-to-your-connections.md

-Birthday wishes on LinkedIn can lead to new business.
+Birthday wishes can lead to new business.
 Social media works by having conversations with your connections; conversations build relationships and relationships result in ROI.

 It is an opportunities for you to engage your network through social signals.
 Social signals are mentions of life events: work anniversaries, birthdays, and job changes.
-When you get notified of these on LinkedIn, it’s an opportunity for you to reach out and start a conversation.
+When you get notified of these, it’s an opportunity for you to reach out and start a conversation.
 Each social signal is a way to reconnect with a connection and gain favorable attention.
 Your comments should be genuine, credible and helpful.

 You can send customized birthday wishes to your connections who have birthday.
 Click on “**Wish happy birthday**” button from **Linked Social Toolkit** left menu then you will see dialog as below